 I don’t have much understanding of the whole witchcraft/magic thing, but if I’ve learned anything in the last year or so, it’s that I can see a shimmer.

 The shimmers of these three were a light blue.
 That meant they were magical.

 “Uhhh, Conroy?”
 I murmured to my favorite owl.
 “I could use a little help.”

 She narrowed her blue eyes at me, much like she had when she was still alive and in human form.
-Back then she’d scared me, but not anymore.
+Back then, she’d scared me, but not anymore.